ice-giants/academic-kickstart/content/home/programme.md

-widget = "blank"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 32  # Order that this section will appear.
+widget = "blank"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Programme"
+title = "Plenary Programme"
 subtitle = ""

 [design]